dkr88/CemuGLCacheBackup/README.md

 # What it fixes

-It might reduce micro-stutters caused by the NVIDIA GL cache for CEMU getting invalidated / deleted.
+It might reduce micro-stutters caused by the NVIDIA GL cache for Cemu getting invalidated / deleted.

 When does that happen?
 - Driver update